acerbilab/pyvbmc/docsrc/source/index.rst

 PyVBMC
 ******

-PyVBMC is a Python implementation of the Variational Bayesian Monte Carlo (VBMC) algorithm for posterior and model inference, originally implemented :labrepos:`in MATLAB`.
+PyVBMC is a Python implementation of the Variational Bayesian Monte Carlo (VBMC) algorithm for posterior and model inference, originally implemented :labrepos:`in MATLAB <vbmc>`.

 What is it?
 ###########